Death of Olivia Gant: Medical abuse

-In 2012, Turner-Gant brought Gant to Children's Hospital Colorado for treatment related to severe constipation.
+In 2012, Turner-Gant took Gant to Children's Hospital Colorado for treatment related to severe constipation.
 Although the treatment (removing hardened stool from the girl's colon) was successful, Turner-Gant soon returned, reporting that Gant was unable to consume food properly.
 Gant underwent multiple surgeries for this reported problem, including one surgery where her small intestine was rerouted through her large intestine, taking away feces from a bag affixed to her stomach.
 Gant was kept on heavy narcotic drugs over a five-year period that followed for most of her remaining life, and was taken to over 1,000 documented hospital visits prior to her death.

 In addition to the medical abuse, Turner-Gant would tell her friends that Gant was terminally ill, and used sympathy to scam various charity organizations.
 She would post Gant's "bucket list" of things her daughter wanted to do before she died.
 With the aid of the Make-a-Wish Foundation and other local groups, this included an elaborate bat-themed princess party (combining elements of Batman and Disney Princess franchises, in a booking that cost $11,000).
 Other events were established where Gant would get to pretend to be a firefighter and police officer.
 It is believed that Turner-Gant scammed various organizations and individuals out of over $500,000; Christopher Gallo, speaking for the prosecution during Turner-Gant's trial, stated that Turner-Gant had engaged in "the perpetration of hundreds of thousands of dollars of fraud on organizations whose only purpose in this world is to help sick kids and families in need."

 Gant had three different types of feeding tubes surgically implanted at different points, as well as being kept on a strong anti-seizure medication.
 No doctor had ever witnessed her having a seizure, but Turner-Gant convinced the prescribing doctor that the medication was necessary.
 Turner-Gant then also had her daughter given intravenous nutrition, arguing that the other feeding tube methods were failing to work.